How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 9. Think Beyond the Plate

 Customers want to feel what it’s like to dine with you.
-Don’t just focus on food, show ambiance, team culture, and details.
+Don’t just focus on food, show ambiance, team culture, and details to tell a richer story.
+These lifestyle touches bring your brand identity to life in every image.

 Capture your restaurant’s layout, mood, and textures